laidasani/Finding-Frequent-Itemset/README.md

 One of the major tasks is to find *all the possible combinations of the frequent itemsets* in a given input file using A-Priori algorithms.
 The project involves working of SON algorithm on two different datasets, one simulated dataset and one real-world generated dataset.

 Apart from input file, 2 separate inputs are provided:
-•	*Filter threshold:* Integer that is used to filter out qualified users
+•	*Filter threshold* Integer that is used to filter out qualified users
 •	*Support:* Integer that defines the minimum count to qualify as a frequent itemset

 The steps for finding frequent itemset includes: